-2.3 Pillar 3
+Pillar 3

-In the CBB's Basel 3 framework, the third pillar prescribes how, when, and at what level information should be disclosed about an institution's risk management and capital adequacy practices.
+In the Basel III framework, the third pillar prescribes how, when, and at what level information should be disclosed about an institution's risk management and capital adequacy practices.
 The disclosures comprise detailed qualitative and quantitative information.
 The purpose of the Pillar 3 disclosure requirements is to complement the first two pillars and the associated supervisory review process.
-The disclosures are designed to enable stakeholders and market participants to assess an institution's risk appetite and risk exposures and to encourage all Banks, via market pressures, to move towards more advanced forms of risk management.
+The disclosures are designed to enable stakeholders and market participants to assess an institution's risk appetite and risk exposures and to encourage all banks, via market pressures, to move towards more advanced forms of risk management.
 Under the current regulations, partial disclosures consisting mainly of quantitative analysis is required during half year reporting, whereas full disclosure is required to coincide with the financial year-end reporting.
-In this report, the Group disclosures are beyond the minimum regulatory requirements and provide disclosure of the risks to which it is exposed, both on- and off-balance sheet.
-The disclosures in this report are in addition to the disclosures set out in the consolidated financial statements presented in accordance with IFRS and accordingly these disclosures should be read in conjunction with the Group's consolidated financial statements for the year ended 31 December 2023.
+In this report, the Group disclosures are beyond the minimum regulatory requirements and provide disclosure of the risks to which it is exposed, both on and off-balance sheet.